 Pioneering joint Solar PV venture between Oxford Bus Company and the Low Carbon Hub.

-The project has been described as a “win-win-win”.
+This commercial solar panels project has been described as a “win-win-win”.
 The Oxford Bus Company saw their bills reduced by 122,000kWh per year at zero investment on their behalf.
 This has saved the equivalent amount of carbon needed to run a double decker bus around the world three and a half times.
 The Low Carbon Hub has been able to offer returns of 5% to its investors.
 Meanwhile surplus funds generated by the scheme allowed for the upgrade of ten fuel-poor properties in the area with solid wall insulation.

 April 21, 2016

-Commercial, Community, Featured, Solar
+Commercial, Community, Featured, Oxford, Solar